dfinity/examples/motoko/invoice-canister/README.md

 That example project uses two class based mock ledgers instead of the four deployed token-ledger canisters this main project uses as well as featuring the deployed invoice canister functioning in another canister to process purchases.
 Additionally, all the distinct module files associated with the `SupportedToken` that are found in the main project's [supported-token](./src/invoice/modules/supported-token/) directory are compacted into a single `SupportedToken.mo` module file, and the example project's code base has in-body comments omitted.
 Otherwise the codebase is the same.

+Be aware mainnet ICP Ledger now supports the ICRC1 standard, and if deploying an invoice canister integrating with the mainnet ICP Ledger that token can be done with either the generic ICP or ICRC1 type of `SupportedToken.mo`.
+However it is advised to use ICRC1 as the ICRC1 standard is the basis for future tokenization standards on the Internet Computer.
+This project includes both ICP and ICRC1 for demonstration and reference purposes.

 ## API Overview